pahrohfit/sanic-beskar/README.rst

 Strong, Simple, and Precise security for Sanic APIs
 ---------------------------------------------------

-This project's begining was fully lifted from the awesome `Flask-Praetorian <https://github.com/dusktreader/flask-praetorian>`_.
+This project's beginning was fully lifted from the awesome `Flask-Praetorian <https://github.com/dusktreader/flask-praetorian>`_.

 Why `beskar <https://starwars.fandom.com/wiki/Beskar>`_?
 Why not -- what